Tzzzzzzz1122/UUMathMath/README.md

-UUMathMath Privacy Policy
+RealmPuzzle Privacy Policy

 Overview
-This privacy policy describes the information collected by "UUMathMath" (“we,” “us” or “our”) through our mobile applications and website and how we use that information.
+This privacy policy describes the information collected by "RealmPuzzle" (“we,” “us” or “our”) through our mobile applications and website and how we use that information.

-How does "UUMathMath" use the personal information that it collects?
+How does "RealmPuzzle" use the personal information that it collects?
 We do not collect or store any personal information.

-Does "UUMathMath" share the personal information that it collects?
+Does "RealmPuzzle" share the personal information that it collects?
 We do not collect or share any of your personal information.